Quick Answer

 4. DashClicks: When You Want to Offer More without Building More

 DashClicks is built for agencies that don’t just manage clients but also deliver services at scale.
-It combines CRM functionality with white-label fulfillment.
-This means you can sell services like SEO, ads, and websites without hiring a large in-house team.
+It combines CRM functionality with white-label fulfillment, meaning you can sell services like SEO, ads, and websites without hiring a large in-house team.

-At the same time, the CRM side handles contacts, deals, and communication, but the real strength lies in how strongly it connects sales with service delivery.
+The CRM side handles contacts, deals, and communication, but the real strength lies in how tightly it connects sales with service delivery.
 It works best when you actually plan to use its fulfillment ecosystem, not just the CRM.

 Best for: Agencies that want to resell marketing services and scale without building a large internal team.